Cheapest home EV charging tariff in the UK — by postcode

 Why do EV charging tariffs vary by postcode?

 Energy prices can vary across UK distribution regions, and suppliers may set different standing charges and unit rates by region.
-Your postcode determines which regional prices apply.
+The price cap itself is a unit-rate cap, not a total-bill cap, and uses GB averages — your postcode determines which regional prices actually apply.

 Do I need a smart meter to get the cheapest EV tariff?

-Often, yes — many EV-focused smart tariffs require one.
+Often, yes — the cheapest smart EV tariffs use half-hourly smart-meter readings to apply the off-peak rate.
 But not always.
-Some multi-rate or fixed tariffs can still be competitive depending on your postcode and usage.
+Some multi-rate or fixed tariffs can still be competitive depending on your postcode and usage, and you can switch supplier even without a smart meter.
 We’ll show suitable options for your set-up.

 Is an EV tariff worth it if I only charge occasionally?